Gouvernathor/layeredimage2/layeredimage.rst

 Layeredimage
 ------------

-The ``layeredimage`` statements opens the show.
+The ``layeredimage2`` statements opens the show.
 The statement is part of the Ren'Py script language, and runs at :ref:`init time <init-phase>`.
 Like the :ref:`atl-image-statement`, it takes an image name and opens a block, although what's in the block differs greatly.
 The image name may contain spaces, just